Shiva9361/Waku-Waku/README.md

 # Waku-Waku

+## 10/03/2024 12:45 am

+We spent a lot of time on the GUI, mostly done, will add remaining stuff after waking up.

 ## 8/03/2024 2:00pm

 After spending hours on trying to do a post request from frontend to backend, finally found the bug and fixed it.